Hjuleberg

 Battery system for storing wind energy

-Hjuleberg wind farm is connected to a battery energy storage system, which was commissioned in 2024.
-The batteries and associated power electronics are housed in 56 modules, providing a total output of 30 MW and an energy storage capacity of 35 MWh.
-This helps maintain balance in the electricity system, making the grid more stable.
+The Hjuleberg wind farm is connected to a battery storage system, which was commissioned in 2024.
+The batteries have a total output of 30 MW and an energy storage capacity of 35 MWh.
+This helps to maintain the balance in the electricity system and make the grid more stable.